-Parents in classrooms: As part of our genuine three way partnership with parents we welcome parents of Reception and KS1 students into the academy weekly for Reception 'Stay and Play, Year 1 'Book and Breakfast' and Year 2 'Stay and Learn' sessions.
-In these session families are welcome into the academy to meet with class teachers and subject leads to pick up useful strategies for supporting children at home and have a tour of the classroom.
-We will be expanding 'Stay and Study' sessions into KS2 throughout the next academic year.

-Coffee mornings: Families are also welcome to attend our half-termly coffee mornings where guest speakers e.g. sleep practitioners, therapists and the nursing team share advice and support for families in alongside SLT in a relaxed and friendly environment.
-Dates will be sent out to families at the start of the year.
+Parents in classrooms: As part of our genuine three way partnership with parents we welcome parents of Reception and KS1 students into the academy weekly for Reception 'Stay and Play, Year 1 'Book and Breakfast', Year 2 'Stay and Learn' and KS2 'Stay and Study' sessions.
+In these sessions, families are welcomed into the academy to meet with class teachers and subject leads to pick up useful strategies for supporting children at home.
+Families have a tour of the classroom and interact with their child in the classroom environment.
+Sessions usually start with a chance for parents and carers to catch-up in a coffee morning and guest speakers e.g. sleep practitioners, therapists and the nursing team share advice and support for families in alongside the leadership team in a relaxed and friendly environment.
+Dates are sent out to families throughout the academic year.